 The USC Libraries, USC Information Technology Services and USC Shoah Foundation Institute have launched a new center to supply Digital Repository functions to research efforts and digital collections at USC.
-Expanding the systems employed to digitize, catalog, digitally preserve and provide access to the 8 petaybyte collection of video in the USC Shoah Foundation Institute archives, the USC community can now process collections of all media types and sizes for the incremental costs [...]
+Expanding the systems employed to digitize, catalog, digitally preserve and provide access to the 8 petaybyte collection of video in the USC Shoah Foundation Institute archives, the USC community can now process collections of all media types and sizes for the incremental costs of adding the content to the USC […]

 Previously: CWSO Awarded Start-Up Grant for Mobile Shakespeare Scripts, Alliance for Networking Visual Culture Featured in Chronicle, Broadening the Digital Humanities: The Vectors-CTS Summer Institute on the Digital Approaches to American Studies, CTS to Host NEH Summer Institute for Digital Humanities, (view news archive)